 Creating an accessible environment applies to more than the text and layout of websites.
 Multimedia content such as video and audio clips should be made accessible so everyone has the opportunity to use them.
 There are simple steps you can take to ensure any video or audio content you create is accessible for all.

-- Identify what important visual content will need to be described audibly (e.g. graphs, equations, images, etc.) for individuals with vision impairments.
-Consult our Providing Spoken Descriptions of Visual Content guide for details on how to do this.
+- Identify what important visual content will need to be described audibly (e.g. graphs, equations, images, etc.).
+Our guide on providing spoken descriptions of visual content provides details on how to do this.

-- Important on-screen text should also be described audibly; this includes names and affiliations of speakers.
+- Important on-screen text should be described audibly; this includes names and affiliations of speakers.

-- If you are deciding on a color scheme, ensure the text / background color combinations meet minimum color contrast standards.
-(You can use the WebAIM contrast checker or a Color Contrast Analyzer for this.)
-If you are using CU brand colors, refer to the CU Boulder Color Contrast Recommendations.
+- If you are deciding on a color scheme, ensure the text and background color combinations meet minimum color contrast standards.
+You can use the WebAIM contrast checker or the TPGi color contrast analyzer for this.
+If you are using CU brand colors, refer to the CU Boulder color contrast recommendations.

-- Advise the speaker or presenter of the accessible presentation recommendations listed in the Production/Filming Tips section below before you film them.
+- Advise all speakers and presenters of the recommendations listed in the Production/Filming Tips section below.

 - Script all spoken content in advance.
 This will ensure all images are properly described and will speed up the captioning process in post-production.
-It will also allow you to ensure that the content is delivered at an appropriate level of complexity for your target audience.
+It will also allow you to assess and adjust the content so that it is delivered at an appropriate level of complexity for your target audience.